modxcms/fred/docs/templates/index.md

-Fred is only loaded by templates that are defined in the setting `fred.template_ids`.
-Any resources using a template listed in that setting will block access to the content area in the manager, and load Fred on the frontend.
+Fred is only loaded by templates that have Theme attached (Extras > Fred > Themed Templates).
+Any resources using a template listed in that table will block access to the content area in the manager, and load Fred on the frontend.

 ### Dropzones